 Basketball: Basketball can be played at competitive or recreational level.
 MIC’s ladies team competes in the Colleges’ All-Ireland League.
 In 2017, they won the Division 2 All-Ireland League final.

-Fitness Classes: There are a number of fitness classes running in Tailteann throughout the academic year, including Pilates, Taekwondo, Zumba, Total Body Workout, and Yoga.
+Fitness Classes: There are a number of fitness classes running in Tailteann throughout the academic year.
+Depending on demand these may include Pilates, Taekwondo, Zumba, Total Body Workout, and Yoga.
 For further information on our class schedules and prices, please call to Tailteann Reception, or see Facebook.

-Gaelic Football: The MIC football team competes in the Trench Cup.
-Our Freshers football team have won the Division 2 Championship three times in the last five years and have also won the Division 2 League twice in the same period.
-The College has a junior football team and last won the Munster Junior Championship in 2014.
-The junior team reached the Munster Final in 2016.
+Gaelic Football: The MIC football team won the Trench Cup in 2018.
+Our Freshers football team have won the Division 2 Championship three times and have also won the Division 2 League twice.
+The College's junior football team reached the Munster Final in 2022.
 The MIC Thurles football team competes in the Corn Comhairle Ardoideachais.

-Hurling: MIC made history in 2016 when its Senior Hurling team beat UL in an epic final to secure the Fitzgibbon Cup for the first time ever.
+Hurling: Over the last 10 years MIC have played in the Fitzgibbon Cup final and won twice.
+History was made in 2016 when its Senior Hurling team beat UL in an epic final to secure the Fitzgibbon Cup for the first time ever.
 In 2017, MIC were victorious for a second time in a row, defeating IT Carlow in the final – a remarkable achievement for a college with a population of approx. 5,000 students.
-There are many players who have played for MIC and have gone on to successful careers on intercounty teams.
+There are many players who have played for MIC and have gone on to successful careers on inter-county teams.
 MIC’s Fresher hurling team compete in Division 1.
-They reached the semi-finals in league and championship in 2014.
-The College also has an intermediate hurling team.
-The GAA’s first Hall of Fame hurler, Éamonn Cregan, coached the hurling team for over two decades, retiring after the Fitzgibbon Cup win.
+The College also has an intermediate hurling team which won the All-Ireland Intermediate Hurling College Championship.
 The current coach, Jamie Wall played in the 2013 Fitzgibbon Cup final with MIC and coached the 2017 team to victory.
 The MIC Thurles hurling team competes in the Fergal Maher Cup.

 Jogging/Walking: One of the most utilised sports facilities in the College is the walking track around the GAA pitch.
 This is a 460m all-weather track and is used by students, staff, visitors and locals for jogging and walking.

 Ladies Football: The College fields two ladies football teams.
-In 2012, the first team won the Giles Cup and the Division 2 League, and MIC regained the Giles Cup in 2014.
-After competing in the O’Connor Cup in 2015, we reached the Giles Cup final in 2016.
+The College has won the Giles Cup three times in the past 10 years.
+In 2022 MIC won the Giles Cup and will be playing in the O'Connor Cup in 2023.
 Our second team competes in the Division 4 League and Moynihan Cup each year.
 MIC also takes part in the National Freshers Blitz annually.
 MIC lecturers, Richard Bowles and Anne O’Dwyer coach the ladies football teams.
 Players of all standards are very welcome.
 We also encourage players to develop their own coaching skills through the organisation of blitzes involving local primary schools.
 The MIC Thurles ladies football team competes in the Lagan Cup.

 Rugby: The men’s rugby team is a relatively new team in the College.
-They are coached by Aidan O’Halloran (Young Munster RFC).
 They competed for the first time in the Colleges League in 2016, and won the Tier 2 All-Ireland final in 2017.

 Soccer: The senior men’s soccer team compete in the Collingwood Cup.
-In 2012, they were Collingwood Cup finalists.
 The ladies soccer team compete in their respective intervarsity leagues and championships.
-Both teams are coached by Noel O’Connor.

 Table Tennis: There are four tables available in Tailteann.
-Bats and ball are available at Tailteann Reception.
+Bats and balls are available at Tailteann Reception.

 Weights Room: There is a fully-fitted weights room in Tailteann, equipped with treadmills, cross-trainers, bikes, rowing machine, weights machines, and free weights.
 Contact Tailteann Reception for more information and to book an induction session.